LinkedInLearning/algorithmic-thinking-with-python-foundations-2450259/README.md

-# Algorithmic Thinking with Python: Foundations
+# Foundations of Algorithmic Thinking with Python

 This is the repository for the LinkedIn Learning course `Foundations of Algorithmic Thinking with Python`.
 The full course is available from [LinkedIn Learning][lil-course-url].